-The rent comparables selected from the available market data present an unadjusted range of \$0.12 to \$0.34 per square foot of land area.
-Converting the gross leases to their NNN equivalent, the range is \$0.12 to \$0.31 per square foot, NNN.
+The rent comparables selected from the available market data present an unadjusted range of \$0.15 to \$0.34 per square foot of land area.
+Converting the gross leases to their NNN equivalent, the range is \$0.13 to \$0.31 per square foot, NNN.

-Considering the subject location, size, and use, we have concluded that the fair market rent towards the low end of the range or \$0.15 per square foot, estimated earlier, is well supported
+Considering the subject location, size, and use, we have concluded that the fair market rent of \$0.16 per square foot, estimated earlier, is supported by the comparable leases.